huskerman34/htc-ccis1301.github.io/assignments/pt-case-study/pacifictrails-pt1.md

 We will treat this case study much like a real world iterative web development project.
 You can imagine me as your go-between with the actual client.
 I will handle getting the details worked out while you handle the coding work.

-We will deliver something (your completed assignment) to the client on a regular schedule, roughly every two weeks.
-The first deliverable is due in only one week, but you might imagine that I spent the first week discussing with the customer - things like design, layout, content and colors.
-Now, you've got the second week to work up the initial look for the first two pages.
+We will deliver something (your completed assignment) to the client on a regular schedule.
+The first deliverable is due in only one week, but is only a small amount of the final site.

+<iframe width="420" height="315" src="https://www.youtube.com/embed/jVDqs_CgueM" frameborder="0" allowfullscreen></iframe>

 ## GitHub
 To do this project, you will begin by forking and cloning the ptCaseStudy repository from our class GitHub page.
 This repository includes the images and media files that you will use later for the project, but you will add all of the html and css files.